 One should not fast on water alone, as it releases toxins too quickly, causing headaches and other potential problems.
 Live-juice diets promote healing by removing toxins while supplying the body with vitamins, minerals, and enzymes.
 Such a fast can also lead to long-term changes in eating habits, focusing on raw vegetables.
 Long-term fasting should be done under the supervision of a doctor or qualified health care professional.
 Specific diets include:

 Live Juice Fast.
 Live juices should include fresh lemon juice combined with apple, beet, cabbage, carrot, celery, and green-leafy vegetables.
 All should be mixed with steam-distilled water.
 Organic produce is preferred.
 Raw cabbage juice is good for ulcers, cancer and all colon problems and should be consumed immediately to preserve nutrient content.
 Eating spirulina and bee pollen can supplement protein levels, but cooked food should be expressly avoided, for even a few days after the fast.
-The BluePrintCleanse is a commercial alternative to juicing on your own.
 Variations on this theme would be fasts using raw foods only or juice smoothies (blended fruits and vegetables).

 The Lemon-Juice Master Cleanse.
 The Lemon Detox diet encourages only the intake of lemonade made from: lemons, pure Grade B maple syrup, cayenne pepper and water for a minimum of ten days only.
 Take a laxative in the morning and evening, and maybe a salt water flush (a quart of water with 2 teaspoons of sea salt) instead of a morning laxative.
 Many claim significant weight loss from this diet, but without changes in eating and exercise habits, effects would be short-term.
 Most nutritionists advise against long-term fasts, so undertake this regimen with care.

 Herbal Fast.
 Herbal supplements and teas may be consumed as part of a fast.
 Alfalfa, burdock, chamomile, dandelion, milk thistle red clover, and rose hips rejuvenate the liver and cleanse the bloodstream.
-Peppermint tea calms the nerves and the gastro-intestinal system.
+Peppermint tea calms the nerves and the gastrointestinal system.
 Pau d-arco helps rebuild the immune system , aids in bladder function, and rids the colon of unwanted bacteria.
 Slippery elm is also recommended for colon health.
-Djehuty Ma-At Ra has an exceptional full-body cleanse that includes detoxifying and purifying herbal formulas for the blood and lymphatic, cardiovascular, liver, lungs and respiratory, kidneys-bladder-adrenal, and colon and digestive tract systems.
-It requires up to thirty pills a day with activated charcoal to neutralize heavy metals, to be combined with a raw diet for three weeks.
+There are detoxifying and purifying herbal formulas for the blood and lymphatic, cardiovascular, liver, lungs and respiratory, kidneys-bladder-adrenal, and colon and digestive tract systems.
+They may require up to thirty pills a day with activated charcoal to neutralize heavy metals, to be combined with a raw diet for three weeks.

 “Once when the Buddha was touring in the region of Kasi together with a large Sangha of monks he addressed them saying: ‘I, monks, do not eat a meal in the evening.
 Not eating a meal in the evening I, monks, am aware of good health and of being without illness and of buoyancy and strength and living in comfort.
 Come, do you too, monks, not eat a meal in the evening.
 Not eating a meal in the evening you too, monks, will be aware of good health and….. and living in comfort.’ ” From KITAGIRI SUTTA of the MAJJHIMA NIKAYA.